KjetilIN/IIKG3005-IaC-Notes/module-6/notes.md

 To add a new secret:
     1. Go to settings > Secrets > Actions
     2. Click create new secret
-    3. Give the secret a name.
+    3. Give the secret a name and the correct value
         - Azure naming convention is names that are formatted like this => AZURE_CLIENT_ID

+For using terraform some githubs secrets that are needed:

+- AZURE_CLIENT_ID
+- AZURE_CLIENT_SECRET
+- AZURE_CREDENTIALS => har alle secrets i seg i en json
+- AZURE_SUBSCRIPTION_ID
+- AZURE_TENANT_ID